-- (a) The Tribe/Consortium remains eligible to negotiate a compact and funding agreement at any time unless: - (1) It does not satisfy the eligibility requirements under 25 U.S.C.
-5362(c); or - (2) Submits a Tribal resolution or official action by the Tribal governing body to the Director, OSG requesting to withdraw its request to participate in Self Governance. - (b) Whether or not a Tribe/ Consortium executes an agreement has no effect on the selection of up to 50 new Tribes/Consortia in a subsequent year.
+(a) The Tribe/Consortium remains eligible to negotiate a compact and funding agreement at any time unless:

+- (1) It does not satisfy the eligibility requirements under 25 U.S.C.
+5362(c); - (2) Submits a Tribal resolution or official action by the Tribal governing body to the Director, OSG requesting to withdraw its request to participate in Self Governance. - (b) Whether or not a Tribe/ Consortium executes an agreement has no effect on the selection of up to 50 new Tribes/Consortia in a subsequent year.

-§ 1000.195 May a Tribe/Consortium be selected to negotiate a funding agreement under section 403(b)(2) (25 U.S.C.
-5363(b)(2)) without having or negotiating a funding agreement under 25 U.S.C.
+§ 1000.195 May a Tribe/Consortium be selected to negotiate a funding agreement under section 403(b)(2) of the Act without having or negotiating a funding agreement under 25 U.S.C.
 5363(b)(1)?